 Oracle WebCenter 11g includes Oracle WebCenter Wiki and Blog Server 11g that enables you to integrate wikis and blogs into WebCenter applications.
 When you migrate a WebCenter 10.1.3.x application containing Wiki and Blog services, you must also migrate the wiki data from Oracle Wiki Server 10.1.3.2 or Oracle WebCenter Wiki and Blog Server 10.1.3.4 to Oracle WebCenter Wiki and Blog Server 11g.

-You can migrate wiki data any time during the migration procedure of a WebCenter application.
+Note: You can migrate wiki data any time during the migration procedure of a WebCenter application.

-If your application is not configured for the Wiki or the Blog service, then you can skip this section.
+If your WebCenter applications do not use the Wiki and Blog services, you can skip this section.